 Much like the whistleblower procedure under the False Claims Act, the Internal Revenue Service maintains a whistleblower program whereby relators can relay information concerning possible tax fraud in exchange for the opportunity to receive a percentage of the ultimate recovery.
-While it is utilized less than the False Claims Act— due in part to additional requirements—the IRS whistleblower program has gained considerable notoriety in recent years for major settlements, including an $11.6 million settlement concerning a corporate tax fraud scheme.
+While it is utilized less than the False Claims Act— due in part to additional requirements—the IRS whistleblower program has gained considerable notoriety for major settlements.

 The Whistleblower Law

 The whistleblower laws are found within Section 7623 of the Internal Revenue Code (“IRC”).
 This lengthy set of statutes, which sets forth the entire American taxation system, allows for individuals to receive up to 30 percent of the overall amount recovered by the U.S. Treasury at the conclusion of the case.

 For a case to qualify under the rules, the amount in controversy must exceed $2 million – inclusive of penalties, fines, and costs.
 If the taxpayer-defendant is an individual, his or her annual income must exceed $200,000 in any taxable year at issue.
 In addition, the following regulations apply: